Lawrence4073/WHSTechNotes/journal.md

 Technology can help us stay safe and informed about natural disasters and when we should start getting prepared technology allows people to look on their phones and check the weather.
 Technology also allows people to look at the news and check the weather.
 People can also search on the internet how they should prepare if a natural disaster is coming like a flood, wildfire, and a hurricane.
 Techonology is good for people to have because it can be helpful and save someones life in the future.
 # November 10, 2025

-Technology has significantly reshaped holiday celebrations offering both advantages and potential drawbacks Nowadays families separated by distance can connect with video calls sharing moments in real time which was impossible in the past Online shopping has also become prevalent allowing people to purchase gifts from the comfort of their homes avoiding crowded stores however this convienience can lead to less face to face interaction and a focus on material gifts rather than personal connections
+Technology has significantly reshaped holiday celebrations offering both advantages and potential drawbacks Nowadays families separated by distance can connect with video calls sharing moments in real time which was impossible in the past Online shopping has also become prevalent allowing people to purchase gifts from the comfort of their homes avoiding crowded stores however this convienience can lead to less face to face interaction and a focus on material gifts rather than personal connections.`` I used AI to assist with this entry.
 # November 17, 2025

 Im looking forward to hang out with family and eat alot of food and not worry about going to school
 # December 1, 2025

-One job that uses drone delivery operator, which is the person who controls and monitors delivery drones for companies. programmers help by the software that tells the drones how to fly, avoid obstacles, and reach the right locattion, i found on the U.S bureau of labor statistics websites that drone operators make around 99,000 a year on average, which suprised me because I didnt know it would be that high
+One job that uses drone delivery operator, which is the person who controls and monitors delivery drones for companies. programmers help by the software that tells the drones how to fly, avoid obstacles, and reach the right locattion, i found on the U.S bureau of labor statistics websites that drone operators make around 99,000 a year on average, which suprised me because I didnt know it would be that high.
+I used AI to assist with this entry.
 # December 15, 2025

 For winter break ima go out with friends and family then ima go to my dads side of the family and ima open my gifts and then ina go back home to my moms and ima open gifts there